Minecraft

 nerf-spawner-mobs

-For servers that rely on mob spawners, this option boosts server performance by making mobs spawned from spawners have no AI.
+For servers that rely on mob spawners, this option will provide a good boost to server performance by making mobs spawned by spawners have no artificial intelligence (AI).

 Default: false Optimized: true